 Immediatek is a Nevada corporation.
-Our principal executive offices are located at 8600 Freeport Parkway, Suite 220, Irving, Texas 75063, and our telephone number is (888) 661-6565.
-On December 16, 2009, Immediatek, Officeware, Tim Rice, Chetan Jaitly, Radical Holdings LP, and Radical Investments LP entered into a Stock Exchange Agreement.
-On April 1, 2010, Immediatek, Officeware, Timothy Rice, Chetan Jaitly, Radical Holdings LP, Radical Investments LP, Darin Divinia, Dawn Divinia, Robert Hart, Kimberly Hart, Martin Woodall and Officeware Acquisition Corporation, or the Merger Sub, entered into an Amendment to that Agreement dated December 16, 2009, or, the Merger Agreement.
-Under the Merger Agreement, Merger Sub, a wholly-owned subsidiary of Immediatek, merged with and into Officeware on April 1, 2010.
+Our principal executive offices are located at 3301 Airport Freeway, Suite 200, Bedford, Texas 76021, and our telephone number is (888) 661-6565.
+On April 1, 2010, Immediatek acquired Officeware by merger.
 As a result of such merger, Immediatek became the sole shareholder of Officeware and Officeware shareholders received 12,264,256 shares of Immediatek common stock for all of the outstanding shares of stock of Officeware.
 Radical Investments LP, an affiliate of Radical Holdings LP, owned 24.6% of the Officeware common stock.
 Radical Holdings LP owns the Company's Series A and Series B preferred stock.
-In addition, subject to the terms and conditions of the Merger Agreement, Immediatek issued and sold, and Radical Holdings LP, Darin Divinia, Dawn Divinia, Robert Hart, Kimberly Hart and Martin Woodall collectively purchased, 3,066,064 shares of Immediatek common stock for an aggregate purchase price of \$1.0 million, or approximately \$0.33 per share.
+In addition, in connection with the merger Immediatek issued and sold, and Radical Holdings LP, Darin Divinia, Dawn Divinia, Robert Hart, Kimberly Hart and Martin Woodall collectively purchased, 3,066,064 shares of Immediatek common stock for an aggregate purchase price of \$1.0 million, or approximately \$0.33 per share.
 Due to the merger, it was determined that the Company ceased to be in the development stage as of April 1, 2010.

 Currently, the Company primarily operates in one business segment: e-commerce.
 Our services and products are primarily offered through Officeware.
-Officeware provides online back-up, file storage and other webbased services for individuals, businesses and governmental organizations.
+Officeware provides online back-up, file storage and other web-based services for individuals, businesses and governmental organizations.
 Officeware offers three primary services.
 First, Officeware operates the website FilesAnywhere.com, primarily designed for individuals and small businesses to allow them to establish a self-service account, enabling them to, among other things, store files on Officeware servers, share and collaborate on documents with other people online, and backup their computers to FilesAnywhere cloud storage.
 Second, for larger business users, Officeware offers three customized products, called the FilesAnywhere Private Site, Dedicated Server, and Enterprise Server.
 These corporate offerings are designed to meet the specific requirements of each business customer or organization.
-The Private Site, Dedicated Server, and Enterprise Server products provide flexible cloud storage and unlimited scalability for users, groups and internet applications, along with client-specific branding and web interfaces, customer data interfaces, and tailored security for mixed corporate environments.
+The Private Site, Dedicated Server, and Enterprise Server.
+These server, groups and internet applications, along with client-specific branding and web interfaces, customer data interfaces, and tailored security for mixed corporate environments.
 Third, Officeware also provides specialized information technology services related to the development of web based databases and data storage on a contract basis for clients.

-Officeware's operations are primarily based in Irving, Texas and additionally, Officeware has one employee and several consultants performing research and development in India.
+Officeware's operations are primarily based in Bedford, Texas and additionally, Officeware has one employee and several consultants performing research and development in India.